River Thames, beech woods, pubs & alpacas

 - In 60 metres, you go through a metal kissing gate.
 In 25 metres, by a post with yellow arrows, turn left downhill, your direction 165°, with a field hedge on your left-hand side.
 In 150 metres, you come to a tarmac road where you go right.
 Continue along the road where through occasional breaks in the hedge on your left you can see a large number of grazing alpacas.

-- In 500 metres, you come to the Bozedown Alpaca Farm on the right.
+- Now walk along the path through the grassy margin on the left-hand side of the road, and in 500 metres you come to the Bozedown Alpaca Farm on the right.
 Continue on and at the end of the farm buildings, go right off the road at a bench onto a signposted path parallel and above it.
 In 300 metres, the path rejoins the road for the second time (having previously dipped down very close to it to cross a driveway).
 20 metres after the path rejoins the road for good, turn left at a signposted footpath beside a wooden field gate onto a wide track, your direction 170°.

 - In 40 metres on your left you come to the entrance to the Whitchurh Thyme Maze, apparently located on some ley lines and worth a short detour.
 In a further 50 metres carry on straight ahead through some wooden bollards across the track.
 In 190 metres, turn right on the tarmac driveway of a primary school, your direction 235°.
 In 50 metres, bear right on a lane and, in a further 440 metres, you come to the main road, with the Greyhound pub, Whitchurch, on your right-hand side.
 You turn left, due south.